Thoughts on the Covid Pandemic of 2020 - 2021

 Now, what did the research show BEFORE 2019, before it got political?
-Studies have been done for more than 100 years since the Spanish Flu on using public masking to prevent viral spread, and there is really no evidence to show they work IN THE REAL WORLD (they of course block some particles in the air when you sneeze at them).
+Studies have been done for more than 100 years since the Spanish Flu on using public masking to prevent viral spread, and there is really very little evidence to show they work very well IN THE REAL WORLD (they of course block some particles in the air when you sneeze at them).
 This was "well established" in the scientific community before it became political.
 It's very odd the scientific community didn't stand up for science harder, but like me, they just kept their head down and didn't want to cause trouble.

 Ok, so we all WANTED face masks to work, and they make sense, right?

 Look at the picture below of a man exhaling smoke through a paper face mask:

 The problem here is that when you exhale, in fact your breath does go through the mask, and some goes out the sides.
 And some of that breathe has Covid-19 virus in it.
 It sucks, but all of the evidence shows cloth face masks are not 100% effective.
 I lived in the San Francisco Bay Area during part of the pandemic, and mask compliance was basically 100% - nobody made a scene, everybody wore masks in food stores.
 But the virus still infected people.
 Now something amazing happened when people got vaccinated which was about 95% effective at stopping infection - the infection and death rates dropped like a rock through the floor.
 So to me, the evidence shows that masks are NOT as effective as the vaccine.
 In fact, not even close.